ziutus/hmc_vios_aix/README.md

 to use classes and functions and what is expected to get as result.
 This documentation is always updated ;).

 ## Why Ruby?
-I believe first scripts you were writing in bash/ksh but when project was growing you afraid to change anything as your changes could destroy others scripts.
-So you are ended with big number of small scripts which maintenance took longer and longer.
+I believe first scripts you were writing in bash/ksh but when project was growing you started to afraid to modify anything as your changes could destroy others scripts.
+So you ended with big number of small scripts which maintenance took longer and longer.
 Then you started to write it in Perl and Object Oriented programming (OOP).
-Perl was always on AIX machines so you can could scripts on any of your systems.
-Problem is that OOP in Perl is difficult: no internal variables, no isolation etc, so it is time to change base language.
+Perl was always on AIX machines so you could run scripts on any of your systems.
+Problem is that OOP in Perl is difficult: no internal variables, no isolation etc, so it is time to change base language ;).

-Why Ruby and not Python or something different?
+Why I choose Ruby and not Python or something different?
 Ruby is used in Chef :).
 Some part of code can be used in Chef.

 ## Why AIX 5.3 not current one like 7.1 or 7.2?